rasmus-kirk/halo/documents/thesis/06-benchmarks/index.md

 - Schnorr: A simple Schnorr signature implementation, using Poseidon for the message hash function.

-As the purpose of the code is to prototype the ideas presented, and get some benchmarks on the performance of the scheme, there are a few known soundness bugs in the implementation (and probably more unknown ones!).
+As the purpose of the code is to prototype the ideas presented, and get some benchmarks on the performance of the scheme, there might be soundness bugs in the implementation.
 Obviously, the code should not be used in production.
-However, none of the soundness bugs should affect performance to any significant degree.
+However, any soundness bugs should affect performance to any significant degree.

 Before presenting the benchmarks, we first briefly discuss what performance is needed for our IVC approach to be preferred.
 If Concordium created a light